-Η Revelation by the FBI and NSA that Russians managed to create one targeting Linux systems is the latest twist in the never-ending battle for cyber security.
+Η Revelation by the FBI and the NSA that the Russians have succeeded in creating malware targeting Linux systems is the latest twist in the ongoing cyber security battle.

-The two agencies revealed that Russian hackers used an entirely new malware for Linux systems, called Drovorub.
-The malware allowed them to steal and take control of devices.
+The two services revealed that Russian hackers used a completely new malware for Linux systems, called Drovorub.
+The malware allowed them to steal files and take control of devices.

 The drovorub It is far from the first malware targeted at Linux and of course it is not the first Russian malware to target Linux devices.
 Last year Microsoft warned of malware attacking Internet of Things (IoT) devices and in 2018 of malware VPN.